pbailey/pbailey.github.io/_posts/2018-04-11-introduction.md

 Valhalla is still a work in progress of course, and will continue to be into the future.
 Our goals are twofold:

-Short Term - The goal is to support our Worlds migrations from Flash to Html5.
-The tools will also enable the Worlds teams to add features such as Match 3 into the production environment.
-PTR will support the Worlds teams and allow them to  incrementally gain understanding of our new capabilities.
+Short Term - We support our Worlds migrations from Flash to Html5.
+Our tools will also enable the Worlds teams to add features such as Match 3 into the production environment.
+PTR will support the Worlds teams and help them to incrementally gain understanding of our new capabilities.

-The long term goal is to design and build the BEST development platform for HTML5 games.
-Once our own game teams are working smoothly with the new tech, we are going to take it to the world.
+Long term, we will design and build the BEST development platform for HTML5 games.
+Once our own game teams are working smoothly with the new tech, we are going to take Valhalla to the world.
 We are setting our sights high and want to go head to head with the best tools available in the marketplace.
 Quite a challenge, but that's what makes it fun!

 Starting immediately, this blog will be updated weekly.
 We will keep everyone up to date on progress, post examples, snippets, etc.